pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

 # Triage vulnerabilities (alpha)

-This topic tells you how to add analyze vulnerabilities associated with a workload in the Supply Chain Security Tools (SCST) - Store.
+This topic tells you how to add vulnerability analysis associated with a workload in the Supply Chain Security Tools (SCST) - Store.
 This is an experimental feature, and the API is prone to changes in subsequent releases.